davidkwlam/status-monitor/README.md

 A status monitor for machines that is robust to failures at any node.
 Each node displays its current knowledge of the status of others nodes.

-This was a [project](https://docs.google.com/document/d/1BN4zy_GuULoglgjsYFoZ37HBJKIypOw9U3lJzRVUOqk/pub) for a [distributed systems course](https://docs.google.com/document/d/1aMDAbNkqoaPDwOpU1lhl1ivfweAcnOJ_Lb-auOgsp14/pub) taken at UBC.
+This was an [assignment](https://docs.google.com/document/d/1BN4zy_GuULoglgjsYFoZ37HBJKIypOw9U3lJzRVUOqk/pub) for a [distributed systems course](https://docs.google.com/document/d/1aMDAbNkqoaPDwOpU1lhl1ivfweAcnOJ_Lb-auOgsp14/pub) taken at UBC.

 ##Usage